Best Hybrid Daypacks: The City-to-Summit Guide

 Will tip over if set on the ground half-empty.

-3. Gregory Rhune 22L: The Minimalist “Anti-Hiker” Choice
+3. Gregory Rhune 22L: The Light Trail, Heavy Commute Choice

-Best For: Urban minimalists, sustainability-focused buyers, and professionals who want a tech-forward pack that doesn’t look like it belongs on a trail.
+- Best For: Urban minimalists, sustainability-focused buyers, and professionals who want a tech-forward pack with a sleek profile.

 The AirCushion Back Panel

-This is where the Gregory Rhune does something the others don’t quite match.
-The AirCushion foamless back panel uses tensioned mesh for airflow, like the Osprey.
-But because it has no foam backer and no rigid frame pressing against the fabric, it doesn’t pill, scratch, or abrade the back of expensive work shirts or technical fabrics.
-If you’ve ever taken off a foam-backed bag and found it’s been slowly destroying your merino wool, you’ll understand why this matters.
+The AirCushion foamless back panel uses a 3D woven mesh for airflow.
+Because it has no abrasive foam backer and no rigid frame pressing against the fabric, it will not pill, scratch, or destroy the back of your expensive work shirts or technical merino wool layers.

 One Real Trade-Off

-The Rhune doesn’t have external water bottle pockets.
-If you’re a dedicated hydration tracker who wants your 40-ounce bottle to be accessible without opening the bag, this is a meaningful gap.
-For everyone else who can access their bottle from the inside, it’s a non-issue.
+To maintain its sleek, office-ready profile, the Rhune skips the external water bottle pockets entirely.
+If you are a dedicated hydration tracker who wants your bottle to be accessible without opening the bag, this is a meaningful gap.

 Pros